IntBio-UCD/parent_pops_common-gardens/scripts/FirstYear_Survival.md

 # First Year Survival (surv to ann census)

 To Do:

-- Look at relationship between size and survival
-- Standard error correction on scatter plots?
+-   Standard error correction on scatter plots